Jason Wingard: Board and leadership positions

-Wingard was a Senior Fellow at the Aspen Institute.
-He also previously served on the Boards for the National Center for Fathering, United Cerebral Palsy of Philadelphia, White Williams Scholars (now Philadelphia Futures), and served on the Peer Review Council of the Organization Development Journal.
+Wingard was a senior fellow at the Aspen Institute.
+He also previously served on the boards for the National Center for Fathering, United Cerebral Palsy of Philadelphia, White Williams Scholars (now Philadelphia Futures), and served on the Peer Review Council of the Organization Development Journal.

 Publications

 Wingard has published multiple books on professional education and leadership, including The Great Skills Gap: Optimizing Talent for the Future of Work, Learning to Succeed: Rethinking Corporate Education in a World of Unrelenting Change, Learning for Life: How Continuous Education Will Keep Us Competitive in the Global Knowledge Economy, and Win the Leadership Game: How Companies Can Create Unbeatable Global Teams.

-His book, Learning to Succeed was named The Washington Post's Leadership Book of the Week in July 2015, listed on Soundview Executive Book Summaries' 30 Best Business Books of 2015, and was chosen as getAbstract's September's Top 3 Reads in 2015.
+His book, Learning to Succeed, was named The Washington Posts Leadership Book of the Week in July 2015, listed on Soundview Executive Book Summaries' 30 Best Business Books of 2015, and was chosen as getAbstract's September's Top 3 Reads in 2015.

-He is a senior contributor for Forbes and has written for or been featured in articles by media outlets including NPR, the Chicago Tribune, Huffington Post, Fortune, Inc., New York Daily News, Vanity Fair, and TheStreet.
+Wingard is a senior contributor for Forbes and has written for or been featured in articles by media outlets including NPR, Chicago Tribune, Huffington Post, Fortune, Inc., New York Daily News, Vanity Fair, and TheStreet.

 Personal life

-Wingard and his wife have five children and reside in Philadelphia.
+Wingard and his wife have five children.